Updated July 9

 The day service is a special contract between the VTA and the Center for Living that shuttles seniors.

 Leslie Klapp, Center for Living’s director, told The Times she had to work with each client’s individual family to coordinate rides to the day programs.
 Most were able to get to the programs, but some could not.
 “It’s very disruptive for folks who really need routine and regularity in their lives,” Klapp said.
 “It has a big impact.”

 The fill-in drivers that the VTA has hired to replace the drivers on strike are also problematic because they don’t know the seniors, and can’t cater to the needs that regular drivers would know, Klapp said.

 Meanwhile, drivers on strike have taken notice of the lack of transportation and have been offering transportation.

 Roland Goulart, one of the drivers on strike, has been offering rides free of charge to people who normally take the VTA buses.
 Since the strike began, Goulart has driven 182 people to every Island town when he is not picketing with his fellow drivers.
 He drove 65 people in one day.
 Other striking drivers have offered rides to a total of 427 people.
 “People have offered me tips; I do not accept tips,” Goulart said.

-Updated to add comments from Angel Grant. — Ed.
+Updated to add comments from Angela Grant. — Ed.